Sendmoapp/SendMo-UI/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 ## Deploy on Vercel

+This MVP is configured to use sepolia network, all transactions are going to happen on Sepolia Testnet.

 Check out our [deployed version on vercel:https://sendmoui-test.vercel.app/](https://sendmoui-test.vercel.app/)